Human Action Localization with Sparse Spatial Supervision

-Figure~\ref{fig:humantubes} shows a few examples of the highest scoring human tube for several sequences of the DALY dataset.
-The first four examples show that the human tube extraction performs well despite motion of one arm (first row), turning of the person (second and third row), camera motion (third row) or presence of an animal close to the human (fourth row).
+On the DALY dataset, the combination of the instance-level and human-level detectors in the tracker (MPII, I+H) obtains a Recall@0.5 of 91\% with an average of 5 tubes per clip on the test set when measuring the spatial IoU on the annotated frames.
+We observe that most of the failure cases correspond to small humans or occlusions.
+Figure~\ref{fig:humantubes} shows the highest scoring human tube for several sequences of the DALY dataset.
+In the first four examples, we can see that the human tube performs well despite motion of one arm (first row), turning of the person (second and third row), camera motion (third row) or presence of an animal close to the human (fourth row).
 Nevertheless, there are some failure cases due to the fact that the full body disappears (fifth row).
 In this case, only the feet remain visible causing the failure of the human tracker, as the human detector performs poorly and the instance-level detector is trained on previous frames where the full body is visible.
-Other failure cases can be explained by a poor performance of the human detector, and thus of the human tube (last two rows).
-This typically happens when only a small part of the body is visible (sixth row) and in the case of occlusion (last row).
+Another failure case is due to a partial occlusion by the camera (sixth row), which causes the human detector to fail.